NameQuick vs SortioNameQuick reads your files and names them.

 Sortio is the broad prompt-sorting lane: tell it what to do in plain language.
 NameQuick is the Mac-native workflow lane, built around understanding a file's contents before it's renamed and filed.

-Choose NameQuick- when the file has to be understood first, a scan_001.pdf, an untitled invoice or a screenshot, so the name comes from the content, not from an instruction.
+Choose NameQuick- when the file has to be read before it can be named: a scan_001.pdf, an untitled invoice, a vague screenshot.
+The name comes from the content, not from an instruction you typed.

 - Choose Sortio